 Seattle Personal Injury FAQ

+Few injury survivors are experienced in tort law, and therefore have countless questions about what they should expect if they move forward with their personal injury claim.
 Below, we have listed some common questions we get from new Seattle personal injury clients.
 For answers to additional questions, give us a call.

 Can I recover compensation for a brain injury that developed after my accident?

 Sometimes, injuries aren’t immediately apparent after an accident.
 For example, you might have immediately noticed your broken arm after your car accident, but, six months down the road, your doctor might have told you that you have a traumatic brain injury.

 If you can prove that your newly diagnosed brain injury was a result of your accident, you should be able to seek compensation for it.
 Your Seattle injury attorney can help you gather the necessary evidence.

 My loved one died in an accident that someone else caused.
 Can I sue?

 In most cases, yes.
 The state of Washington allows certain family members of those who are killed because of the negligent actions of another party to pursue compensation through wrongful death claims.

 Seeking wrongful death compensation in Seattle comes with some tricky legal rules and requirements, so it’s important to work with a qualified lawyer during this difficult time.

 What’s the deadline for filing a personal injury claim?